iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/planting.md

 Book garden planting{{$doc.location}} to refresh your outdoor space with colour and life

 #description
-Whether you’re adding new flowers, creating vegetable beds, or planting a tree, BaseLink connects you with skilled local gardeners{{$doc.location}} to bring your garden ideas to life.
+Whether you're adding new flowers, creating vegetable beds, or planting a tree, BaseLink connects you with skilled local gardeners{{$doc.location}} to bring your garden ideas to life.
 From simple refreshes to complete replanting, we make it easy to grow a space you love.

 #description
 Your gardener can plant bedding flowers, shrubs, bulbs, herbs or vegetables — all chosen and placed to suit the space, soil and season.
-You can supply your own plants or ask for recommendations if you’re not sure what will work best.
+You can supply your own plants or ask for recommendations if you're not sure what will work best.

 #description
 We also help with planting small trees, hedges, climbers, vines and ground cover to shape your garden or create new features.
-Whether you’re starting from scratch or enhancing an existing layout, we can help plan and carry out the work.
+Whether you're starting from scratch or enhancing an existing layout, we can help plan and carry out the work.

 #description
 Borders can be refreshed, planters topped up, and flowerbeds replanted with vibrant seasonal colour.
 Your gardener will take care of the details, ensuring everything is planted with care and left neat and tidy.